Exhibit of famed prehistoric cave to open in Marseille

 The Cosquer Cave was discovered in 1985 by diver Henri Cosquer, in deep waters off the Marseille coastline.

-Years in the making, the exhibit offers the chance to the public to discover the cave of which only 20% currently remains dry and accessible.
-Officials say the cave’s remaining dry areas are under threat of being flooded because of the effects of climate change.
+Years in the making, Officials say the cave’s remaining dry areas are under threat of being flooded because of the effects of climate change.